 The SSHD contains HDD and NAND all in one device.
 If you have a laptop with room for only a single drive, the choice is trickier as it depends on your priorities.
 Most SSHD solutions on the market combine 64 Gigabyte SSD technology with 512 GB or more HDD storage and 8 GB of Flash Drive cache.
 Its form factor is compatible with the conventional 2.5-inch HDD and does not require more space within a system.
 If you want the highest overall performance, buy an SSD.

 The following FAQ looks at common questions that you may have in regards to hybrid drives.
+When you try a PS4 Pro SSD you’ll notice how fast it is in terms of performance and game load time.
 The system recognizes and manages it as a single device without difficult control.
 If you want the biggest amount of storage, buy an SSHD.
 While I can’t promise that it will answer all of your questions, it is likely that it addresses main concerns and issues.
 SSHD technology works by using a relatively small amount of high-

 performance NAND flash solid state memory to store the most frequently used data.